2012 Edo State gubernatorial election

-The 2012 Edo State gubernatorial election occurred in Nigeria on 14 July 2012.
+The 2012 Edo State gubernatorial election was held on 14 July 2012.
 The ACN nominee Adams Oshiomhole won for a second term, defeating Charles Airhiavbere of the PDP.

 Adams Oshiomhole emerged ACN after he was returned as the sole candidate.
 He picked Pius Odubu as his running mate.
 Charles Airhiavbere was the PDP candidate.

 Electoral system

 The Governor of Edo State is elected using the plurality voting system.

 Primary election

 ACN primary

 Adams Oshiomhole won the primary election after he emerged unopposed.

 PDP primary

-The PDP primary election was held on February 5, 2012.
+The PDP primary election was held on 5 February 2012.
 Charles Airhiavbere emerged PDP flag bearer.

 Results

-A total number of 7 candidates registered with the Independent National Electoral Commission to contest in the election.
+A total number of seven candidates registered with the Independent National Electoral Commission to contest in the election.

 The total number of 667,993 voters were accredited while total number of votes cast was 647,698.